 What should I declutter first?

 When you are just getting started, you want to think about what will have the greatest impact.
 This doesn’t necessarily mean that you need to tackle the biggest project first.

-I often hear that people are simply unable to relax in their own home due to the amount of clutter everywhere.
+I often hear that people are simply unable to relax in their own homes due to the amount of clutter everywhere.
 They look around their home and only see things that shouldn’t be there.

-Because of this, I recommending doing a quick sweep of the entire house before you do anything else.
+Because of this, I recommend doing a quick sweep of the entire house before you do anything else.
 So, instead of being distracted by all of the stuff around you, deal with it.
 Walk around the house and box or bag up anything that’s not serving an important purpose in your home.

 You may pick up twenty, or even fifty, things just taking 15 minutes to walk the house.
 And, you will probably find that it’s addicting.
 Once you get started, you just might not want to stop!

 Next, focus on an area that’s causing you the most stress.
 For us women, it’s often laundry or cleaning.
 If that’s the case, figure out what needs to be decluttered to make your life easier.